Set Up Garage Workshop

 Article by Mark Trotta

-None of us have enough time or space for our old car projects, so we need to organize our work-space as effectively as possible.
-The goal is to have tools, equipment, and supplies accessible and ready to use.
-Find what you need quickly, and eliminate extra trips to the parts store.
+None of us have enough time or space for our old car projects.
+What will help is to organize our workspace as effectively as possible.

-From making a simple workbench to utilizing high ceilings for overhead garage storage, here are the best practices for getting more work done in your garage workshop.
+From making a simple workbench to utilizing high ceilings for overhead storage, here are the best practices for getting more work done in your garage workshop.

 ____________________________________________